A Wizard, a True Star: Influence and legacy

-The album's musician admirers include Tame Impala and the electronic bands Simian Mobile Disco, Daft Punk, and Hot Chip.
+Admirers of the album include Tame Impala, Simian Mobile Disco, Daft Punk, and Hot Chip.
 According to Stanley, the album's effervescent sound "predicted Prince in its playful R&B fizz, and a swathe of twenty-first-century electropop acts from the Avalanches to Hot Chip".
-"International Feel" was prominently featured in Daft Punk's 2006 film Electroma.
-In 2018, Pitchfork's Sam Sodsky noted that the "fingerprints" of Wizard remain "evident on bedroom auteurs to this day, from Ariel Pink to Frank Ocean, who sampled its synths on 2016's Blonde."
+"International Feel" was prominently featured in the opening scene of Daft Punk's 2006 film Electroma.
+In 2018, Pitchfork's Sam Sodomsky noted that the "fingerprints" of Wizard remain "evident on bedroom auteurs to this day, from Ariel Pink to Frank Ocean, who sampled its synths on 2016's Blonde."
 Jellyfish and Imperial Drag co-founder Roger Joseph Manning Jr. praised the record for its unusual sound: "Stuff is distorting.
 Parts are panned all crazy; there’s so much nuttiness going on, but it ends up enhancing his songs because it adds that much more charm and character."

 There was no consideration to perform the album in its entirety at the time of release due to the difficulty in reproducing many of its sounds.
-One song, "Just One Victory", did become a staple of Rundgren's concert performances as a closer.
-He later remarked that "People get pissed if we don't do it."
+"Just One Victory" did become a staple of Rundgren's concert performances as a set closer; he later remarked that "People get pissed if we don't do it."
 In 2009, he toured Wizard for the first time, playing the album in its entirety.
-The concerts featured an elaborate theatrical effects and numerous costume changes.
+The concerts featured elaborate theatrical effects and numerous costume changes.
 A second tour of the album was scheduled for 2020.